Ph.D., M.A. Bryn Mawr University

-A Cypriot native and an archeologist, I teach courses in Greek and Roman art and architecture, as well as oversee our Athienou Archeological Project in Cyprus.
+A Cypriot native and a field archeologist, I teach courses in Greek and Roman art and architecture, as well as oversee the Davidson College Athienou Archeological Project in Cyprus.

 Years ago, I launched a modest summertime archaeological dig in my home country of Cyprus, and I offered my students the chance to live and work on the project as a summer internship.
 I naively imagined it would be a three to five years at best.
-Twenty years later, my collaborators - students, alumni, professors -- and I have just published a 27-chapter compilation on our findings titled Crossroads and Boundaries.
+More than 20 years later, my collaborators-students, alumni, professors-and I have published a 27-chapter compilation on our findings titled Crossroads and Boundaries.